vwala/docs/content/merchant/welcome.md

 #### How often do you release updates?

 Every week, since 2017.

 We are constantly adding new features and improvements.
 So if you have a feature request, let us know.
 All feature requests are added to a job queue with a simple voting structure.
 The more times a feature is requested, the higher it's priority.
+There is generally a wait time before requested features are delivered, depending on our work load and feature complexity.
+We do our best to be very accomodating.

+#### Do you support development stores?

+Not at this time.
+You'll need a production store that can activate a billing plan to use the product and evaluate the free trial.
+If you are a developer and want to use a development store, let us know.